iommirocks/iommi/docs/howto.rst

 How do I turn off sorting? (on a column or table wide)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To turn off column on a column pass it :code:`sortable=False` (you can also use a lambda here!):
+To turn off column on a column pass it `sortable=False` (you can also use a lambda here!):

 .. code:: python